lykmapipo/sails-police/README.md

 ```

 #Transport API
-By default sails-police default transport is `console.log`.
+By default sails-police default transport is `noop`.
 This is because
 there are different use case when it came on sending notification.
 Example
 you may opt to send you notification through sms, email or any other medium
 of your choice.